Not so long ago, I received a distressed call from Rob*, a new potential client.

 So, what can we learn from this story?

-You can’t assume making best-practice changes to a part of your ecommerce site (e.g. upgrading your checkout) is going to bring you an increase in conversion rate – you could actually be replacing something that works well for your customers.
+You can’t assume making best-practice changes to a part of your ecommerce site (e.g. upgrading your checkout) is going to bring you an increase in mobile ecommerce conversion rates – you could actually be replacing something that works well for your customers.

 Instead, take a data-driven approach.
 Find out where the biggest blockages are, why they are happening, and develop hypotheses to solve customer problems – then make sure you AB test every change before going live.